-Perhaps not so much thought about, but quite some of the Asian Traditional Bodywork modalities also have an explicit spiritual aim.
+Perhaps not often thought about, but quite some of the traditional Asian bodywork modalities also have an explicit spiritual aim.
 Of course, nowadays, getting a massage or doing Yoga, is often a pure physical activity, addressing relaxation, fitness, or therapeutic healing, but traditionally there was much more to it than that.

 Traditional Thai Massage, for instance, had (and in many cases still has) a clear relationship with Buddhism and Vipassana being a meditative healing modality and an application of Metta (loving kindness and compassion).
 Staying in Thailand, we also observe that Thai Yoga (Reu Si Dat Ton) is an ascetic self-stretching modality that was used by Buddhist monks to relax their muscles and joints after long sessions of sitting meditation, equally used to strengthen both body and mind to be able to meditate longer.